everythingeverywhere/ivan_tarin_resume/resume_build_v1/resume.md

 ### *Software Developer*, [Techtonic](https://www.techtonic.com) (2018-02 — Present)

-I am a Junior Developer at Techtonic a software company where we deliver solutions tailored to our clients such as web apps, databases, cloud service, ios/android mobile apps, and more.
+I am a Junior Developer at Techtonic a software company where we deliver solutions to our clients such as web apps, databases, cloud service, ios/android mobile apps, and more.
-  - In a two person team I assisted in building a full desktop application with Electron that integrated the user’s folder system and synced with a cloud server for one of our clients.Assisted in UI modifications to GIS map that used Ubisense MyWorld for another client.
+  - Providing UI modifications to a GIS map using Ubisense MyWorld.
-  - In a two person team I assisted in building a full desktop application with Electron, Node, IBMCloud Object Storage that synced the user’s folder system with a private cloud server.
+  - Developing a full desktop cloud application with Electron, Node File System, and IBMCloud Object Storage that syncs the user’s folder system with a private cloud.
-  - Assisted in extracting database from SalesForce and I helped research and create demo of a backend to query their SF database objects.
+  - Researching  and then extracting a database from SalesForce as a test in creating a backend to an app that queries SalesForce database objects.
-  - Contributed to a large legacy Ubuntu web app that has been around for several decades by implement extracting vital data from their MySQL database and made UI changes that helped create a new report.
+  - Extracting vital data from a MySQL database and making UI changes that helped create a new report in a legacy Ubuntu web app that has been around for several decades.
   - Currently, assisting in a react-native application to modify the UI, prepare API entry points, and update the redux store.

 ### *Paralegal, Office Clerk, Book keeping*, [Baker Law Group](http://www.jbakerlawgroup.com/) (2017-07 — 2017-11)